 Habitat: Aromatic Aster grows from a fibrous and rhizomatous root system that forms a thick woody caudex.
 It prefers loamy soils with slightly dry conditions and full sun.
 It is not tolerant of soils that hold excessive moisture.
 In the wild it grows in prairies, pastures, roadsides, limestone bluffs and outcrops and is one of the latest to flower in our area.
 It can and will spread via stolons from the rhizomatous roots.

 Names: The old name for this aster was Aster oblongifolius.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
-The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
+The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair and, while obscure, it was first applied by Christian Gottfried Daniel Nees von Esenbeck in the 1800s in describing the type aster for the genus.
 The species, oblongifolium (and the earlier oblongifolius), is from the Latin words oblongus for 'longer than wide' and folia for 'leaf' and thus - oblong leaf, which this aster has.
 There is considerable variation in this species in leaf size and shape which once led to a number of varieties being designated.
 Those are no longer accepted.
 The author names for the plant classification are: ‘Nutt.’ refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
 On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
 His work has been revised by ‘G. L. Nesom’ who is Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.

 Comparisons: There are a number of asters with blue-purple rays and yellow disk flowers.
 Check the following: Sky-blue aster, S. oolentangiense; Smooth Blue Aster, S. laeve; Red-stemmed Aster, S. puniceum; Silky Aster, S. sericeum; and New England Aster, S. novae-angliae.
 Those are all taller plants and do not sprawl like S. oblongifolium.
 Comparison photos are shown below for other asters with blue ray florets.